-- Number (this is used to enter any numerical value). - Percentage (in most cases, this is automatically generated from numerical data entered into other cells). - The data entry cells have been formatted to align with the required degree of accuracy (i.e. the number of decimal places) appropriate for each indicator.
+- The No. column contains the unique reference number for the indicator.
+In this case the indicator is in the Call Centre Performance table. - The description provides a short form explanation of what the indicator is intended to measure. - The basis of reporting offers two options: - Number (this is used to enter any numerical value). - Percentage (in most cases, this is automatically generated from numerical data entered into other cells). - The data entry cells have been formatted to align with the required degree of accuracy (i.e. the number of decimal places) appropriate for each indicator.

 If it is not possible to provide the required data for an indicator then the cell should be left blank and a comment added in the "Comments" cell to explain why the data cannot be provided.
 The "Comments" cell should also be used to add explanatory notes where there has been significant change in values from previous reporting periods, or where the licensee feels that additional context to the data is needed.

-5 Submission of Completed Datasheets to the Authority
+5 Submission of Completed Datasheets to the ERA

-It is mandatory for the following electricity retail licensees to lodge a completed Distribution Datasheet:
+It is mandatory for the following gas distribution licensees to lodge a completed Distribution Datasheet: